 Again, the pre-appointment consult is everything.
 Dorram recommends being clear with your colorist about the look you’re going for and even bringing in pictures for a visual depiction of your goal.
 “To ensure you get the result you’re looking for it’s always helpful to bring inspiration pictures to share with your colorist,” she says.
 “A picture’s worth a thousand words.”

-How To Choose The Most Flattering Gray Tones
+How To Choose The Most Complementary Gray Tones

 When choosing which highlight and lowlight tones you want to end up with, Kusero says it’s important to pay attention to your other features — namely your eye color and skin tone.
 For anyone who has cool-toned skin and blue eyes, he recommends keeping your highlights and lowlights cool-toned as well, as it will complement your other features.
 In the same vein, then, people with warmer skin tones and those of us who have brown eyes might consider going a bit warmer, complementing their gray with gold-beige tones for the best result.
 Again, this is something your colorist will be able to help you with if you need direction.